What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 The way to stop a levy is by requesting a hearing with Form 12153.
 At this point, the taxpayer has 30 days to request the hearing to resolve the matter.

-Many people get confused between a levy and a lien.
+Many people get confused between a tax levy and a tax lien.

 A federal tax lien comes first.
 It starts 10 days after the IRS demands payment on back taxes and the demand goes unanswered.
 The purpose of a tax lien is to protect the government’s interest in the taxpayer’s assets.
-A lien informs the public that the IRS will receive payment first when the property is sold.
+A lien represents a legal claim the IRS asserts against an individual’s property to secure future tax debts and informs the public that the IRS will receive payment first when the property is sold.

 A levy refers to the government seizing assets, such as bank accounts or wages.
 Levies generally start months after the lien is already in place.